-- Greet provider upon entry to the room - Express eagerness to hear the results. - Inquire with a confused nature, about what the results signify when they are disclosed to you as normal. - "I just don't understand, how can they be normal?" - Ask what the physician sees in your evaluation that can explain your symptoms. - When/if the physician indicates that no specific diagnosis has been found, you respond in a confused manner. - You can express your confusion with the following phrases at appropriate parts of the conversation: - o "I don't understand how you don't have an answer." - "That's weird, how could everything be normal when I feel this way?
-Shouldn't they show something?" - "I wonder why this happened to me" - INSTRUCTIONS FOR SPECIFIC CHECKLIST ITEMS - Item 2: Anyone to be included in conversation, if the physician asks if you want to call anyone to be included in the conversation, DECLINE to call anyone. - Item 7: Anything else expected during visit, if the physician asks if you were expecting anything else to be done during the visit, state that you were NOT EXPECTING any other testing.
+- Greet provider upon entry to the room - Express eagerness to hear the results. - Inquire with a confused nature, about what the results signify when they are disclosed to you as normal. - "I just don't understand, how can they be normal? - Ask what the physician sees in your evaluation that can explain your symptoms. - When/if the physician indicates that no specific diagnosis has been found, you respond in a confused manner. - You can express your confusion with the following phrases at appropriate parts of the conversation: - "I don't understand how you don't have an answer" - "That's weird, how could everything be normal when I feel this way?
+Shouldn't they show something?" - "I wonder why this happened to me" INSTRUCTIONS FOR SPECIFIC CHECKLIST ITEMS - For Item 2: Anyone to be included in conversation, if the physician asks if you want to call anyone to be included in the conversation, DECLINE to call anyone - For Item 7: Anything else expected during visit, if the physician asks if you were expecting anything else to be done during the visit, state that you were expecting to see a neurologist.
 Questions for the SP to ask the physician (goal with these questions is to not prompt a specific checklist item but rather to provide a prompt for ongoing conversation, if needed.
-Avoid questions that could lead to specific prompting of checklist items.)

-- "So, what is next?"

-- "Should I be concerned about this?"

-- "So what do I tell my family?"

-Closing Comment (if needed): "Thanks for trying to help me today, I'm still a bit confused that I don't have an answer, but appreciate your time and explanation."

-Only use this closing comment if the physician is no longer making any progress through the checklist and not responding to generic prompts provided above.

-Specific comments for each item on the checklist relevant to this case:
+Avoid questions that could lead to specific prompting of checklist items.) - "So, what is next?" - "Should I be concerned about this?" - "So what do I tell my family?"
+Closing Comment (if needed):\ Thanks for trying to help me today, I'm still a bit confused that I don't have an answer, but appreciate your time and explanation. \Only use this closing comment if the physician is no longer making any progress through the checklist and not responding to generic prompts provided above.
+Specific comments for each item on the checklist relevant to this case: INTRODUCTION 1.
+Explain to the patient that they are being discharged.